Revolut Switzerland FAQ

 12. How much do Revolut cards cost?

-Revolut charges a one-time fee for new physical cards (seven francs for postage, for example).
-This fee may be waived as part of special promotions.
+Revolut charges a one-time fee for new physical cards (six francs for postage, for example).

 Revolut also offers virtual cards at no extra charge.